Plumbing Inspection Cost: What to Expect & When You Need One

 Understanding plumbing inspection costs and knowing when to schedule them can save you thousands in unexpected repairs.
 Whether you're purchasing a home, dealing with an aging plumbing system, or simply maintaining your property, professional inspections identify problems before they become expensive emergencies.

-The average plumbing inspection costs around $300, with basic visual checks starting at $100 and comprehensive evaluations reaching $1,375.
+In 2026, a standard residential plumbing inspection averages around $250 to $300, with basic visual checks starting near $100 and comprehensive evaluations with camera work reaching $1,700 or more in complex jobs.
 This investment provides peace of mind and protects you from catastrophic failures that could cost tens of thousands to repair.
-For home buyers especially, inspection findings offer powerful negotiating leverage and reveal the true condition of your potential investment.
+For home buyers especially, inspection findings offer powerful negotiating leverage, with roughly 46% of buyers using inspection results to negotiate a lower purchase price.

 Key Pinch Points